-7. “In your opinion, what’s the biggest flaw in our current strategy?”
+7. What’s the biggest flaw in our customer retention strategy right now?

 This is our favorite Customer Success Manager interview question!
 That’s because most candidates refrain from responding and say that the product is great and the processes are well-thought-out.
 This is impossible in the SaaS world – things can (and should!) always be improved.

 So be wary of these candidates as they’ve probably been too lazy to research your company before the interview or think that they’ll get the job by praising you.
 In contrast, those who feel confident criticizing your current way of doing things will offer you a fresh perspective you could actually implement.

 “The actual answer gives me insights into their managing style too.
 I can get a picture of their specialty and what they’re passionate about when it comes to their job.
 If they align well with what we need and our company values, a person who does well on this question would be an instant hire for me” – Dan Bailey, President of WikiLawn.

 8. How do you reduce tensions and de-escalate a situation with a difficult customer?

 Being customer-facing staff, CSMs also need to handle situations where clients are displeased, and good CSMs are able to turn customer complaints and issues into net wins for the company.

 After they explain their strategy, you should also follow up with a question regarding whether they’ve tried this before and their results.

 9. How would you communicate a known issue and an important change to customers?